agricolamz/botlikh_transducer_experiment/README.md

-This is a repository with my tests for lexd twol for Botlikh
+This is a repository with my tests for lexd twol for Botlikh.